New klicksafe quiz for young peopleIn-Game Purchases - An Expensive Game Fun

 Examples of in-game purchases:

-• Virtual currencies: Many games have their own in-game currencies, such as.
-Robux in Roblox or Minecraft Coins in Minecraft.
-Players can purchase these with a few clicks and real money via the app store.
+• Virtual currencies: Many games have their own in-game currencies, such as Robux in Roblox or Minecraft Coins in Minecraft.
+Players can purchase these with just a few clicks and real money via the app store.
 They can then be used to purchase characters, skills and equipment (e.g. weapons, clothing) in the game.

 Risks from in-game purchases